asher-k/MilkRA/output/figures/README.md

 # Plots
 This folder is subject to changes over different runs, as new plots are routinely produced and overwritten.
-Experiment-specific plots produced by ``visuals.py`` are located in ``processed/``, while more informative visualizations produced by the main scripts are in ``general``.
+Experiment-specific plots produced by ``visuals.py`` are located in ``processed/``, while more informative visualizations produced by the main scripts are in ``general/`` and ``CAMs/``.

 ## ``general`` plots
 Here we provide annotations and commentary on the types of plots in ``general/``.